SteffeyDev/atemOSC/README.md

      - Returns an `int` of `0|1` to indicate whether the requested Macro is valid
    - Run the Macro at index $i: `/atem/macros/$i/run`
      - Returns an `int` of `0|1` to indicate whether the requested Macro was executed.
 A `0` will be returned if the Macro is invalid, or does not exist

+Feedback: On-Request (you must send command to get feedback)

 ----------